2017 Annual Report on

 Number of animal experiments per faculty or institute

-The total number of animal experiments carried out in 2016 in Utrecht (21,053) is virtually the same as the previous year (21,195).
-At Utrecht University the number increased by 1,455 and at the UMC Utrecht it decreased by 1,896.
-The increase at Utrecht University was mainly due to additional experimentation in the Biology department on zebra fish.
+The total number of animal experiments carried out in 2017 in Utrecht (20,478) is lower than the previous year (21,053).
+At Utrecht University the number decreased by 1,390 and at the UMC Utrecht it increased by 815.
+Both are relatively small changes, that are difficult to interpret.

-Multiple uses of laboratory animals occurred much more often at Utrecht University (4,483 times) than at the UMC Utrecht (562 times).
+Multiple uses of laboratory animals occurred much more often at Utrecht University (3,001) than at the UMC Utrecht (616).
 This is because of the more frequent use of the same animals for education, especially in Veterinary Medicine.
 Partly because of this, but also because of such things as research on poultry health and illness, this faculty does the most animal experiments.
 The Faculty of Science (which includes the Pharmaceutical Sciences and Biology departments) conducts considerably fewer animal experiments.

 Purpose of the animal experiments

-More than half of the laboratory animals used (55%) were mice.
-Besides mice, rats were also used (14.1%), followed by chickens (9.9%), cattle (6.9%) and zebra fish (6.7%).
-In particular, rats, guinea pigs, rabbits, dogs, cats, horses, sheep cattle, chickens and doves were re-used a number of times, mostly for educational purposes.
+More than half of the laboratory animals used (55.6%) were mice.
+Besides mice, rats were also used (19%), followed by chickens (12%), zebra fish (4.5%), and cattle (2.8%).
+In particular, rats, guinea pigs, hamsters, rabbits, dogs, cats, horses, sheep cattle, chickens and pigeons were re-used a number of times, mostly for educational purposes.

 Numbers of animals killed without being used